aoancea/course-oop/README.md

 #### Abstraction
  * Simplifying reality
- * Ignoring extraneous details - we do not care for irelevant information
+ * Ignoring extraneous details - we do not care for irrelevant information
- * Focusing on what is important for a purpose
+ * Focusing on what is important for our goal

 #### Introducing abstraction for the Customer class
  * Previously we said that for the customer we are going to store only the desired information